 On December 5, NEP filed a new Phase I/II HVDC-TF Service Agreement with HQUS to allow the continuation without interruption of service provided pursuant to an existing agreement between NEP and HQUS that conforms to the pro forma Phase I/II HVDC-TF Service Agreement set forth in Attachment A of Schedule 20A-Common to the ISO-NE OATT.
 The Agreement is being filed as "non-conforming" as it was unclear whether the FERC would deem conforming the provisions included in the Agreement that accommodate HQUS' exercise of its right of first refusal to extend its transmission customer service rights beyond the five-year term of its currently effective Service Agreement with NEP pursuant to Schedule 20A (while taking into account the fact that NEP currently only has contractual rights allowing it to sell service over the Phase I/II HVDC-TF through October 31, 2020).
 A January 1, 2018 effective date was requested.
-Comments, if any, on this filing are due on or before December 26.
+Comments, if any, on this filing were due on or before December 26 and were filed by HQUS, which supported the filing and requested that the Service Agreement be accepted as filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).